jangler/faunatone/README.md

 ## Status

-Faunatone is currently in maintenance mode, with a feature set complete enough for the author's purposes.
-A narrow user base means that undiscovered bugs probably exist.
-Backwards-compatible changes to the save and config formats may happen in future releases.
+Faunatone has been used by the author and others to write music.
+It is functional and well-documented, although speed of implementation has mostly been prioritized over a "friendly" user interface.
+To me it feels fairly stable, but the user base is narrow, so undiscovered bugs probably exist.

+Faunatone is currently under active development, with a focus on adding new features and improving the user interface.

 ## Download